Go to Reviews.org AU Edition

 How much do MLB Extra Innings and MLB.TV cost?

-Still not sure which service you should get?
+Still trying to decide which service you should get?

 If you live in the same market as your favorite team, go with a cable or satellite subscription and get MLB Extra Innings.
 You'll get your local sports channels along with 90 out-of-market games each week.

-And if you live in San Francisco but you're a New York Yankees fan, go with the stand-alone streaming service MLB.TV.
-You could even opt to get single-team coverage for a cheaper price.
+And if you live in San Francisco but are a Boston Red Sox fan, go with the stand-alone streaming service MLB.TV.
+You can even get single-team coverage for a lower price.

 MLB Extra Innings vs. MLB.TV contracts